xfiveco/front-end-test-project/README.md

 ## Project Delivery
-Please let us know if you decide to work on the test, we will create a private repository on Bitbucket and share it with you so you can deliver the project files there.
+Please let us know your Bitbucket ID, if you decide to work on the test.
+We will create a private repository on Bitbucket and share it with you so you can deliver the project files there.

 ## Quality Assurance